Chewnonobelix/account/README_fr.md

 ------------------------

 This list display all select transaction.
 If no date is select in the calendar, then all transaction are display.
-OA red line mean an outcome, a green one mean a income.
+A red line mean an outcome, a green one mean a income.
 When an * appear next to an +/- symbol, it mean the transaction is an estimated one, ie the transaction date add after the current day.
 When the current day passe an estimated transaction, it will open a checkout window, you can validate, or remove estimated transaction.
 If you validate it, the transaction become unestimated.

 4) Catégories
 -------------

-A new category can be add by clicking on the last element of the category combo.
-Categories are set for income or outcome for a single account.
+Vous pouvez ajouté une nouvelle catégorie en cliquant sur le dernier élément de la liste des catégories.
+Une catégories est lié soit aux revenues, soit au dépenses pour un seul compte.

 5) Calendrier
 -------------

+Le calendrier fournit une prévisualisation de détails du compte actif.
+Pour chaque jour possédant au moins une transaction, un rectangle vert ou rouge apparaitra en haut de la case du jour.
+Un rectangle vert correspond à un total journalier positif, tandis qu'un rectangle rouge correpond à un total journalier négatif.
+Pour chaque jour compris entre la première et la dernière transactions, un rectangle vert ou rouge apparaitra uen bas de la case du jour.
+Un rectangle vert correspond à un total journalier positif, tandis qu'un rectangle rouge correpond à un total journalier négatif.

 The calendar display preview details of the account.
 For each day with one or more transaction, a green or a red rectangle will be display on the top of the day square.
 The green rectangle mean the total day transaction is more than 0.
 The red one mean a total less than 0.